akucharska/react-blog/README.md

 - other fancy stuff

 ## Github
-You can download it from:
+You can download it from [Github](https://github.com/akucharska/react-blog):
 ```
 https://github.com/akucharska/react-blog.git
 ```